Collaborative and affirming care that is personal, political, and communal.

 Plant casting shadows opposite reach out form for individual and couples therapy in Seattle, WA.

 Fill out the interest form below and I will reach out with more info regarding availability.
-I offer free 15-minute consult calls to determine whether we are a good fit to work together.
+I offer free consult calls to determine whether we are a good fit to work together.
 For all other questions, please contact me via email at cj@neuroqueersomatics.com.